“FIFTEEN

 Events slide out of control:

-By nightfall of the 11th day, the city of Juarez was reported to be without power.
+day, the city of Juarez was reported to be without power.

 Indications were, the employees responsible for keeping the network running had joined the protest and a large fire had resulted in a cascading power failure.